 How does LPO Financing work?

-The Purchasing Order financing will offer you with funds in advance to complete the task, however, the money is sent to your supplier’s account.
+The Purchasing Order financing will offer you funds in advance to complete the task, however, the money is sent to your supplier’s account.

 The supplier then delivers the goods to your client and the client pays the supplier directly.
 The supplier then deducts their fees and pays you the remaining amount.